accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 2. Open "Preview with screen reader", the content of the file is displayed as it will be rendered, with the element(s) used preceding each content.
 3. Locate the links in the original document.
 4. Check in PAC that the link has a self-explanatory heading:
-    - textual content of the LINK element ;
+    - textual content of the LINK element;
-    - textual content of the ALT element of the image (FIGURE element) contained in the link ;
+    - textual content of the ALT element of the image (FIGURE element) contained in the link;
     - or a combination of the two.
 5. If this is not the case, in PAC, check that the sentence containing the link makes it explicit.
 6. If this is not the case, check in CAP that the title immediately preceding the link (Hx element) makes it clear.